JeremyTallant/sales_dashboard/README.md

 ![image](images/PivotTable1.png)

 In the `Values` section of the PivotTable, drag the columns `Sales`, `Profit`, `Distinct Customer Count`, and `Distinct Order Count`.
+Place the `Order Year` in the `Filters` section.
 Format the sums of both Sales and Profit as `Currency`.
 Meanwhile, ensure the sums of Customer Count and Order Count are formatted as `Numbers`, rounded to the nearest whole number.

 ![image](images/KPIs.png)